You want smart political talk without the meltdowns?

 We need to build up our own defenses.

-Especially when China and Russia have hypersonics and other technologies on the horizon.
+We need to prepare for the next generation of warfare, especially when China and Russia have hypersonics and other technologies on the horizon.

 And we're falling behind quickly.

-You've got two intractable global security problems that he inherited here.
+Anyway, this is you've got two intractable global security problems that he inherited here.

-And he there just isn't an answer.
+And there just isn't an answer.

-You are dreaming that war will continue, and the Ukrainians will want more U.S. and European money, and then and then God only knows how it ends.
+You are dreaming that war will continue and the Ukrainians will want more U.S. and European money.

-Now, the president now also inherited from Biden, open borders, you know, known terrorists, cartel members, gang members, murderers, rapists.
+Now, the president now also inherited from Biden open borders, you know, known terrorists, cartel members, gang members, murderers, rapists.

 All right, that's not bad.